lintool/IR-Reproducibility/Gov2.md

 # .GOV2 Comparisons
 What follows is an initial comparison of selected information retrieval systems on the .GOV2 collection using scripts provided by authors/leading contributors of those systems.
 The systems are listed in alphabetical order.

+A \* indicates that the at least part of the result is not official.

 ## Indexing
 Two metrics for indexing are reported below: the size of the generated index, and the time taken to generate that index.